Configuring Support of OTC Trades(FIXML)

-To support OTC trades via the FIXML Clearing API, configure the following files on the Eurex Gateway :
+To support OTC trades via the FIXML Clearing API for EEX users, configure the following files on the Eurex Gateway :

 - Windows hosts file